-There were sightings of plant eaters, including duiker and bushbuck, slipping into the bush; monkeys in the trees.
+There were sightings of plant eaters, including duiker and bushbuck and small monkeys in the trees.

 When the lead hunters came upon a spectacular waterfall that fell into a beautiful plunge pool, they stopped to replenish.

 A wide and vertical face of granite resulted in a stunning waterfall.